tlienart/Franklin.jl/docs/src/index.md

 The key folder in which you should work is `src/`.
 For instance, a good way to become familiar with JuDoc's extended markdown syntax is to head to `src/index.md` and modify its content while keeping an eye in a browser on `http://localhost:8000/index.html`.

-Once you've had a feel for the basic syntax, head over to the [Workflow](@ref) section of the manual for more information on the folder structure etc.
+Once you've had a feel for the basic syntax, head over to the [Workflow](@ref) section of the manual for more information on available templates, the folder structure etc.

 ## About